montagejs/montagejs.org/docs/troubleshooting.md

 **I get an "unexpected comma" error.**

 Trailing "serial" commas are a common JSON formatting concern.
-The JSON serialization block must be well-formed for MontageJS to parse it successfully.
+The JSON serialization block must be well-formed for Mod to parse it successfully.
 A trailing comma after the last property in a JSON object or array generates runtime errors.
 In the following example, the comma that trails the `readyState` property would generate a parsing error:

 ```
 "anObject": {